YasinWaili/YasinWaili/README.md

 ---

 ## 🚀 About Me:
-- 🌱 Currently in my 3rd year of Computer Science studies (2022-2027).
+- 🌱 Currently in my 3rd year of Computer Science studies (2022-2026).
 - 💻 Experienced in **Python**, **SQL**, **C++**, **C**, **Java**, **JavaScript**, and **R**.
 - 🔧 Working on exciting projects, such as:
-  - **Recipe Book Application**: Integrated the Edamam API, enabling users to search for recipes by keyword or ingredient, with optimized API calls for seamless results.
+  - **Boss Battle Game**: Integrated the Edamam API, enabling users to search for recipes by keyword or ingredient, with optimized API calls for seamless results.
 Developed a secure SQL database for storing user data and recipes, and implemented role-based access with a dynamic Express.js backend.
-  - **Chat Server**: Built a web socket-based real-time chat application using Node.js and Socket.io, featuring private messaging and user authentication.
+  - **Music Streaming Web Application**: Built a web socket-based real-time chat application using Node.js and Socket.io, featuring private messaging and user authentication.
-  - **Garage Management System**: Designed UML diagrams and implemented object-oriented principles (e.g., encapsulation, inheritance) in C++ to create a well-documented system with Linked List data structures.
+  - **Stock Data Analysis Tool**: Designed UML diagrams and implemented object-oriented principles (e.g., encapsulation, inheritance) in C++ to create a well-documented system with Linked List data structures.
-  - **Multi-threaded Simulations**: Created efficient, thread-safe simulations in C, addressing potential race conditions in shared data environments.
 - 🎨 Passionate about designing user-friendly interfaces and solving challenging problems.
 - 🌟 Excited to contribute to innovative projects in software development and system design.